 The Air Force was the only choice for me.
-I associated technology with that service branch, and I wanted to be involved with that.
-So I decided I’d serve my country for 4 years, and it ended up being 23 great years of service.
+I wanted a career in technology so I decided I’d serve my country for 4 years.
+Then, I ended up giving 23 great years of service.

-What was your favorite place to be stationed during your service?
+What was your favorite place you lived during your service?

 My favorite place was definitely England.
 I loved that country; there was so much to see.
 The British people were so nice to us Americans.
-I also played soccer for the AF and was able to travel in Europe to play other military teams in Spain, Germany, and France.
+I also played soccer for the Air Force.
+Because of that, I got to travel around Europe to play other military teams in Spain, Germany, and France.

-Definitely.
-The skills I learned in the AF directly prepared me for my job here at 180 Medical.
-Working as a Contractor, I use all of the sales skills that a recruiter would use.
-I am able to negotiate contracts and reach out to health plans and show them the many features and benefits 180 Medical has, just like I did as a recruiter.
-Plus, in the military, you gain a certain amount of discipline and skills very early on.
+In my role, I use all of the sales skills that a military recruiter would use.
+I negotiate health insurance contracts and reach out to health plans to show them the many features and benefits 180 Medical has.
+This is really similar to what I did as a recruiter for the Air Force.
+Plus, I gained a certain amount of discipline and skills very early on.

 I feel like I owe much of my success to the Air Force.
-Being in the service allowed me to live a good life, raise two sons, travel, and it even paid for my college degree.
-I can’t say enough good things about it.
-In fact, my youngest son joined up this year and is training to become a Cyber Security Specialist at age 18.
+Because of my time in service, I live a good life.
+I raised two sons.
+Plus, it paid for my college degree.
+Really, I can’t say enough good things about it.
+In fact, my youngest son joined up this year to become a Cyber Security Specialist at age 18.
 It makes me very proud to see him serve his country too.

 Kathy, Billing Specialist

 I needed to learn responsibility and commitment in a safe environment.
-I met some other women who had just recently joined the Air Force, and they talked to me about enlisting.
-I wasn’t an athletic person, so I was a bit concerned about the physical requirements, but they assured me I would be a good fit.
-I was scared when I arrived at basic in Lackland AFB, TX, but that dissipated pretty quickly because I grew to love the structure of the day of basic training.
+I met other women in the Air Force, and they talked to me about enlisting.
+I wasn’t an athletic person, so I was concerned about the physical requirements.
+However, they knew I would be a good fit.
+I was scared when I arrived at basic training in Lackland AFB, TX, but that dissipated pretty quickly.
+I grew to love the structure.

 How did your experiences during that time affect your life?

-Besides the pride I feel in serving my country, I feel like the Air Force has been one of the best decisions of my life.
-The lessons of personal responsibility, loyalty, integrity, discretion, and perseverance through tough times have greatly influenced me to this day.
-When I first started working here at 180 Medical, I was very much out of my comfort zone with learning about billing, but I can say that my training and experiences in the Air Force have greatly helped me.
+I’m still influenced to this day by the lessons of personal responsibility, loyalty, integrity, discretion, and perseverance through tough times.
+When I first started working here at 180 Medical, I was very much out of my comfort zone with learning about billing.
+However, my training and experiences in the Air Force greatly helped me.

 I know without a doubt that the ability to adapt and overcome, which I learned in the Air Force, has helped me in many ways, personally and professionally.
 Being in the military has given me a completely different perspective on life, and for that, I am truly grateful.